sonah5009/golang-udemy/cards/section3.md

 # 3-21.
 Creating a New Deck

 \_ underscore: index of for loop case when we don't need to use index function

+# 3-22.
+Slice Range Syntax

+fruits[0:2] : 0-1
+fruits[:2] : starts in the begining up to 2 not including 2
+fruits[2:] : starts 2 to the end